ShorelineCrypto/cheetah_cpuminer/README.md

 Cheeta_cpuminer will stop mining when ASIC miners are smoothly generating blocks

  - v1.0.0 is tested under Ubuntu linux 16.04
- - window platforum is untested.
-Window platforum will be supported in next release.
+ - window platform is untested.
+Cheetah under window operating system will be supported in next release.

 How to Install Cheetah_Cpuminer
 ----------------